CraftAcademyLabs/react_native_101/documentation/02_setup.md

 In this part of the documntation we will:
 1. create an React Native application using Expo CLI
-2. set up Application State using Readux
+2. set up Application State using Redux
 3. configure the testing framwork